-BSAD 423 - Analysis and Design of Business Systems
+BSAD 423 - Analysis and Design of Business Systems 3 hours

 Students will analyze and design information systems of business.
 Students will practice project management during team-oriented analysis and design of a business system.
-Prerequisites: Major in Business Administration or Accounting and (BSAD 157 or ACCT 368).
-Students may NOT use both BSAD 423 and CS 360 to satisfy business/ accounting degree requirements.
+Prerequisites: BSAD 157 with grade of C or better AND Major in Business Administration or Accounting AND junior or senior status.
+Students may NOT use both BSAD 423 and CS 360 to satisfy business/accounting degree requirements.
 If both courses are completed, three hours will be counted as elective credit.